pepkit/pepkit.github.io/_docs/peppy.md

 my_samples = my_project.samples
 ```

-Once you have your project and samples in your Python session, the possibilities are endless.
-This is the way `looper` reads your project; `looper` uses these objects to loop through each sample and submit pipelines for each.
-You could just as easily use these objects for other purposes; for example, one way we use these objects is for post-pipeline processing.
-We can load the project and it sample objects into an analysis session, where we do comparisons across samples.
+Once you have your project and sample metadata in your Python session, the possibilities are endless.